akashnag/ash/README.md

 ### Prerequisites

-You need certain packages and Python 3 itself to download **ash**, as there are no prebuilt binaries available yet:
+You need certain packages and Python 3 itself to download **ash**, as there are no prebuilt binaries available yet.
+Instructions for Ubuntu:

 ```bash
 $ sudo apt install git